You are listening to the Sean Hannity Radio Show Podcast.

 I don't want to hear about you not wanting to talk.

-And not for nothing.
+And not for nothing, you throw it.

 You threw socks at me.

-You threw um you threw bread at me, you threw crackers at me.
+You threw bread at me.

-I didn't throw a crack.
+I didn't throw crackers.

-You came over and took things off of my plate when I was eating and then left the remnants that you didn't want to eat any more of.
+You came over and took things off of my plate when I was eating and then left the remnants that you didn't want to eat anymore of?

 I didn't like the food on the plane.

-But this is my plate.
+This is my plate.

 All right, what did you eat?